MuseTeens More: The 14th Youth Leadership Scheme

 (IV) "Understanding Cultural Heritage through Stories about People" Programme Series

 (Special programmes for the 2019 MuseTeens Scheme)

 To complement the "Traversing the Forbidden City" Programme Series jointly organised by the Leisure and Cultural Services Department and The Palace Museum, in this year's scheme, we will focus on stories about people related to the Forbidden City.
 Through a variety of education programmes, including workshops, talks and other activities, the MuseTeens will learn about the lives of people who lived within or outside the Forbidden City, with some life histories and stories of various figures as examples.
 The programmes will explore the development and historical value of Beijing's Forbidden City, enabling the MuseTeens to deepen their understanding of traditional Chinese culture and history, and to engage in preserving and passing on our culture.

 The MuseTeens will take on the role of museum ambassadors to promote museum services both inside and outside the museum.
 They will participate in practical activities in the museum to apply what they have learnt in the training activities, in accordance with their personal interests and time allocation.
 They will also present and share the knowledge and experience they acquired through their participation in the scheme with their teachers and schoolmates.

-Afterwards, they will submit a report – in written, photo or video form – on the results of their promotion efforts in the MuseTeens-in-Schools programme, the highlights of which will later be posted on the HKHM website for all to share.
+Afterwards, they are required to submit a report – in written, photo or video form – on the results of their promotion efforts in the MuseTeens-in-Schools programme, the highlights of which will later be posted on HKHM website for all to share.